cwchentw/lightweight-cms/content/reference/project-structure.md

 *assets* directory stows assets for front end.
 Unlike things in *static* directory, stuffs in *assets* require processing or compiling before senting to client environments.

-See [this article](/howto/how-to-manage-assets/) for information related to asset management in mdcms.
+See [this article](/howto/how-to-manage-assets/) for information related to asset management in Lightweight CMS.

 ## *build* Directory

 *Experimental*

-*build* directory places Gulp build scripts for builtin front end stacks used by mdcms.
+*build* directory places Gulp build scripts for builtin front end stacks used by Lightweight CMS.
 You may need to modify lists of directories and files to delete.
 We may change this situation later.

 ## *www* Directory

-*www* directory places back end PHP scripts of mdcms on production environments.
-Currently, there is only a script in this directory - *index.php*, which is the router of mdcms.
+*www* directory places back end PHP scripts of Lightweight CMS on production environments.
+Currently, there is only a script in this directory - *index.php*, which is the router of Lightweight CMS.

-Users of mdmcs don't require to alter anything there mostly unless you want to contribute to mdcms itself.
+Users of mdmcs don't require to alter anything there mostly unless you want to contribute to Lightweight CMS itself.

 ## *src* Directory

-*src* directory hoards internal library of mdcms.
-Users of mdcms don't need to change anything there unless you want to contribute to mdcms itself.
+*src* directory hoards internal library of Lightweight CMS.
+Users of Lightweight CMS don't need to change anything there unless you want to contribute to Lightweight CMS itself.

 ## *tools* Directory

-*tools* directory stores utility scripts for mdcms.
+*tools* directory stores utility scripts for Lightweight CMS.
 We implement utility scripts in POSIX shell on Unix and those in Batch on Windows.
 You don't need to alter anything there.

-## Stuffs in Root Path of mdcms
+## Stuffs in Root Path of Lightweight CMS

-They are documentation for mdcms and configurations for build scripts for assets.
+They are documentation for Lightweight CMS and configurations for build scripts for assets.
 You don't need to alter anything there.